Cornices/cornice/docs/source/exhaustive_list.rst

-Exhaustive list of the validations provided by cornice
+Exhaustive list of the validations provided by Cornice
 ######################################################

 As you may have noticed, Cornice does some validation for you.
 This document